 Why do this problem?

-is designed to help young learners to use the symbols plus, minus, multiplied by, divided by and equals to, meaningfully, in number statements.
+This problem is designed to help young learners to use the symbols plus, minus, multiplied by, divided by and equals to, meaningfully, in number statements.
 Children frequently meet boxes or similar devices to represent numbers but seldom the actual operational symbols.
-This problem also helps learners understand
+This problem also helps learners

-At the end of the session the group could gather together again and put up their ideas on the board or use the interactivity.
+At the end of the session the group could gather together again and put up their ideas on the board.
 You should also discuss why four of the double number sentences have two answers and two only have one answer.
 Can they see why this is so?

 This problem could also be used as a people maths activity during an assembly with children standing in line holding cards, thus forming a human equation.
 The audience can tell the 'symbols' where to stand.